-'a mixture of learning activities'
+Your CPD should include 'a mixture of learning activities'

 We do not require you to undertake a certain 'amount' of CPD, for example a number of hours or days.
 This is because we believe that different people will be able to dedicate different amounts of time to CPD, and also because the time spent in doing an activity does not necessarily reflect the learning that you gain from it.
-However, this standard means that you need to make sure your CPD contains a mixture of learning activities.
-You can see a list of suggested learning activities on page 31.